-- 6.1 A petition may ask for a Senior Council Officer to give evidence at a public meeting about something for which the Officer is responsible as part of their job.
-For example, the petition may ask a Senior Council Officer to explain progress on an issue, or to explain the advice given to Members to enable them to make a particular decision. - 6.2 If your petition contains at least 100 signatures, the relevant Senior Officer will give evidence at a public meeting of the Council's Overview and Scrutiny Committee.
+- A petition may ask for a Senior Council Officer to give evidence at a public meeting about something for which the Officer is responsible as part of their job.
+For example, the petition may ask a Senior Council Officer to explain progress on an issue, or to explain the advice given to Members to enable them to make a particular decision. - Officer will give evidence at a public meeting of the Council's Overview and Scrutiny Committee.
 Members of the Council's Corporate Officers Group may be called to give evidence in this respect.
 The organiser should be aware that the Overview and Scrutiny Committee may decide that it would be more appropriate for another Officer to give evidence instead of any Officer named in the petition for instance if the named Officer has changed jobs.
 The Committee may also decide to call the relevant Lead Member to attend the meeting.
 Members of the Overview and Scrutiny Committee will ask the questions at this meeting, but the petition organiser will be able to suggest questions to the Chair of the Committee by contacting Democratic Services no later than three working days before the meeting.